The Securities Litigation Review: Portugal

 In actions for annulment of contracts, investors commonly argue that there was an error regarding the nature and risks of the contract or an abnormal change of circumstances.
 Should the plaintiffs prevail, these actions result in the annulment of the contract and, consequently, in the mutual restitution by the parties of the corresponding consideration exchanged.

 The defence in securities litigation matters is generally grounded on the adequacy of the product to the investor's profile, the information provided during the sale, the specific documentation signed by the investor and the information made available after the contracting process.

 The statement of defence of the financial institutions usually focuses on, first, proving that all the duties of information were duly complied with, and second, that the institution acted as a mere financial intermediary, without any private interest in the transaction.
-Financial institutions claim that the investors fully understood the transaction, were not in error regarding the nature and risks of the contract and argue that the contracts are valid pursuant to Portuguese law.
-Additionally, financial institutions argue that the financial crisis or the sharp fall in interest rates do not qualify as abnormal changes of circumstances.
-Financial institutions commonly invoke multiple objections, such as statutes of limitation of civil liability, abuse of rights and the existence of an arbitration agreement.
+Financial institutions claim that the investors fully understood the transaction and were not in error regarding the nature and risks of the contract, and argue that the contracts are valid pursuant to Portuguese law.
+Additionally, financial institutions argue that the financial crisis and the sharp fall in interest rates do not qualify as abnormal changes of circumstances.
+Financial institutions commonly invoke multiple objections, such as statutes of limitations of civil liability, abuse of rights and the existence of an arbitration agreement.

 The Securities Code explicitly grants standing to non-qualified investors, associations for the defence of investors and foundations created for the protection of investors to bring class actions for the protection of collective or individual homogeneous interests of non-qualified investors in financial instruments.
 If the financial institution is found liable for damages in the class action, it must indicate the entity – a guarantee fund, an association for the defence of investors or one or more of the investors identified in the action – that will be in charge of receiving and managing the compensation due to all investors that could not be individually identified.